j-oey/iw6x_menubase/README.md

 \
 i wont provide much help in terms of making specific functions but i am happy to explain how this base works and how to modify it\
 \
+give me credit for my work if you end up using this in a project, thanks!
+\
 adding a function takes 4 steps:\
 1) make the function (preferrably in a separate functions file and include it in your base fiel)\
 2) find a submenu where you want to put the function and change the text of sed option\